zuozhenggh/learning-library/data-management-library/goldengate/veridata/ggv-create-execute-jobs/ggv-create-execute-jobs.md

 ## Introduction
 This lab describes how to create and execute Jobs.

-You must create and execute the job to run the comparisons.
+You must create and execute a job to run the comparisons.
 The job configuration determines which compare pair groups are processed.

 *Estimated Lab Time*: 30 minutes